dateng2016/notes/notes.md

 The AI Model is pre-trained with a lot of specific information about how Shipday works.

-The model is familiar with usage of Shipday App from the user's perspective and provides helpful guidance on various steps
+The model is very familiar with usage of Shipday App from the user's perspective and provides helpful guidance on various steps such API documentation, integration, and where to find useful resources.

 ### Suggestions